osm2pgsql-dev/osm2pgsql-website/_manual-v2/05-running.md

 The *flex* Output

 : This is the most modern and most flexible output option.
 If you are starting a new project, use this output.
-Many future improvements to osm2pgsql will only be available in this output.
+Future improvements to osm2pgsql will only be available in this output.

 : Unlike all the other output options there is almost no limit to how the OSM